 Located about an hours taxi drive (£15) from Denaspar Airport, Ubud is a must.
 The spiritual town is known for its many ancient temples, countless yoga Barns and never-ending supplies of coffee and smoothie bowls, spend time wandering the streets and exploring the treasure trove stores.

-The Monkey Forest
+- The Monkey Forest

-The Telang Rice Fields
+- The Telang Rice Fields

-Goa Gajah ‘Elephant Cave’
+- Goa Gajah ‘Elephant Cave’

-Ultimate Must-Do Hiking Mount Batur at sunrise, book when you arrive to receive the best price.
-Read my guide to climbing Mount Batur here.
+Ultimate Must-Do in Ubud – Hiking Mount Batur at sunrise, book when you arrive to receive the best price. – Read my guide to climbing Mount Batur here.

-Avoid – The Luwak coffee plantations.
+Avoid in Ubud – The Luwak coffee plantations.
 Bali is known for its Luwak coffee, traditionally the coffee beans are collected after being digested by the Luwak in the forests, however, now these plantations realised that they can make a lot more money by keeping the Luwaks in small cages, overfeeding them on the beans and collecting them this way to meet the demands.
 They are kept in poor conditions and not treated well, please do not support this.
-Read here for more information on being a responsible traveller in regards to wildlife tourism

 The Gili Islands – Days 3-7

 In Ubud you will be able to book a transfer (car and ferry) from your accommodation to one of the three Gili Islands (Trawangan, Air and Meno), booking is about a third of the price you will find online so it is completely worth waiting until you get there to book this part of your trip, and booking is widely available throughout Ubud.
 On our trip we based ourselves on Gili Trawangan and visited the other islands from there, it is the cheapest of the three islands but is considered the ‘loudest’, we visited in November and the island was pretty empty and the noise was not an issue.
 Gili Air is a lot less visited in comparison but this is reflected in the accommodation costs.

-Visit the turtle hatchery
+- Visit the turtle hatchery

-Watch the sunset and get that standard Gili T swing photo
+- Watch the sunset and get that standard Gili T swing photo

-Spend an evening playing beer pong at Jiggy Jigs
+- Spend an evening playing beer pong at Jiggy Jigs

-Have a massage on the beach
+- Have a massage on the beach

-Relax! – As you will be taking this trip as part of your annual leave be sure to leave some time to chill out, the beaches of Gili T are the perfect place to do this.
+- Relax! – As you will be taking this trip as part of your annual leave be sure to leave some time to chill out, the beaches of Gili T are the perfect place to do this.